What government-funded programs are available to support your child?

 Protective supervision is an IHSS service for recipients who require 24/7 supervision to prevent injury to themselves or others due to severely impaired judgment, orientation, and/or memory (their words).
 IHSS does not provide funding for 24/7 supervision, but it does award a block of hours to cover a portion of this need.
 Read more in IHSS: Protective Supervision and Paramedical Services.

-Every Undivided Navigator has years of experience supporting families raising kids with disabilities or parenting their own.
-Partner with an Undivided Navigator for a free Kickstart to learn first hand what support feels like!
+Every Undivided Navigator has years of experience supporting families raising kids with disabilities or parenting their own through years of accessing benefits through Regional Center, Medi-Cal, and more.
+Partner with an Undivided Navigator for a Kickstart to learn first-hand what 1:1 support feels like!

 What’s your burning question?
 We’ll help!